sb-ai-lab/Ride/README.md

 # Findings

-The relationship between theoretical estimations and empirical cal- culations.
-Figure 1,3 – the relationship between the maximum of acceleration γmax and the number of vertices N0 in the graph. the relationship between the optimal value of the α∗parameter and the number of vertices N0.
-Figure 2 – the dependence of the maximum acceleration γmax on the graph density D (unscaled characteristic) along with the theoretical estimations, considering the equality given by D=2β0/N0.
+Theoretical estimations and empirical calculations are compared through graphical representations.
+Figure 1 illustrates the correlation between the maximum acceleration γmax and the number of vertices N0 in the graph.
+Figure 3 depicts the relationship between the optimal value of the α* parameter and N0.
+Figure 2 demonstrates the dependence of γmax on graph density D, an unscaled characteristic, alongside theoretical estimations.
+This comparison considers the equality D=2β0/N0, where β0 represents the average degree of vertices.
+These visualizations provide insights into the algorithm's performance across various graph configurations, enabling a comprehensive understanding of its efficiency and scalability.

 Developed algorithm was applied for 600 cities and the following dependencies were obtained: